The Sociology of Masculinity: Men Confronting Sexism

 An edited book, The Politics of Manhood (Temple University Press, 1996) develops a debate and dialogue between pro-feminist men and the mythopoetic men’s movement, best known through the work of Robert Bly.
 Bly and Kimmel have recently begun a series of public debates and dialogues about the politics of men’s movements.
 Kimmel’s book, The Gendered Society was published by Oxford University Press in 2000.

 Kimmel is also a well-known educator concerning gender issues.
 His innovative course, Sociology of Masculinity, is one of the few courses in the nation that examines men’s lives from a pro-feminist perspective, and has been featured in newspaper and magazine articles (The Wall Street Journal, The Boston Globe, Newsweek, People and television shows, such as “Donahue,” “Sonia Live,” “The Today Show,” CNN, “Smithsonian World,” “Bertice Berry” and “Crossfire.”
-His co-edited college textbook, Men’s Lives (5th edition, forthcoming) has been adopted in virtually every course on men and masculinity in the country.
+His co-edited college textbook, Men’s Lives (5th edition) has been adopted in virtually every course on men and masculinity in the country.

 His written work has appeared in dozens of magazines, newspapers and scholarly journals, including The New York Times Book Review, The Harvard Business Review, The Nation, The Village Voice, The Washington Post, and Psychology Today, where he was a Contributing Editor and columnist on male-female relationships.
 On the basis of his expertise, Kimmel served as an expert witness for the U.S. Department of Justice in the VMI and Citadel cases.